tomgus1/traveller-dashboard/database/README.md

 ## Role System

-### 🎭 Role Hierarchy
+### 🎭 Simplified Role Hierarchy

-- **ADMIN**: Can view and edit everything across all campaigns
-- **GM (Game Master/Referee)**: Can view all details and manage everything within their assigned campaigns
+**CAMPAIGN CREATOR (Auto-Admin)**

+- Automatically becomes admin when creating a campaign
+- Can add/remove members with any role
+- Can change member roles (admin, gm, player)
-- **PLAYER**: Can only edit their own characters, view campaign info they're members of
+- Can edit/delete the campaign
+- Can manage all characters in the campaign
+- Full administrative control over their campaigns

+**CAMPAIGN MEMBERS**

+- **admin**: Same permissions as campaign creator (rarely used)
+- **gm**: Game Master - can assist with campaign management
+- **player**: Regular player - can manage their own characters

 ### 🔐 Security Implementation

+- **Campaign Isolation**: Each campaign is completely isolated with creator having full control
-- **Character Management**: Players can only edit their own characters; GMs can manage all characters in their campaigns; Admins have full access
+- **Character Management**: Players manage their own characters; creators manage all characters in their campaigns
-- **Campaign Access**: Players can view campaigns they're members of; GMs can fully manage their assigned campaigns; Admins have access to all campaigns
-- **Data Isolation**: Character data is campaign-specific and properly secured through Row Level Security policies
+- **Membership Control**: Only campaign creators can add/remove members and assign roles
+- **Data Access**: Campaign members can view campaign data; creators can modify everything

 ## Setup Instructions

-### For New Supabase Project
+### For New Supabase Project OR Migration

 1. Copy the contents of `setup.sql`
 2. Paste into your Supabase SQL Editor
 3. Run the query
 4. Done! ✅

+**🔄 Migration Safe**: This script can be run multiple times safely.
+It will:

+- Create tables if they don't exist
+- Update policies to the latest version
+- Add any missing user profiles for existing users
+- Set up automatic user profile creation for new signups

+### For Existing Projects

+Simply run `setup.sql` again - it will:

+- Skip creating tables that already exist
+- Update security policies to fix any issues
+- Ensure all existing users have proper profiles
+- Add the user profile creation trigger

 ### Row Level Security